paultgriffiths/open-science-mooc-module-1/README.md

 There is a [code of conduct](../../blob/master/CODE_OF_CONDUCT.md).

 This project is under development.
+The lastest edit was made in RStudio.